Kemp warns of rise in virus cases as he declares emergency, regionally number rise

-ATLANTA — Georgia's governor warned Saturday that COVID-19 infections are increasing in the state as he signed an emergency declaration unlocking sweeping powers to fight the disease threat.
+Georgia's governor warned Saturday that COVID-19 infections are increasing in the state as he signed an emergency declaration unlocking sweeping powers to fight the disease threat, the Associated Press reported

 Republican Brian Kemp said the number of cases caused by the new coronavirus rose to 64 Saturday from 42 on Friday, which he said was the largest numerical increase in a 24-hour-period since Georgia detected its first case.